Tractable Ridge Regression for Paired Comparisons: Pairwise Empirical Bayes

 and inversion of equation (\ref{eq:tau}) yields the maximum pairwise likelihood estimate of $\lambda,$

-In sparse tournaments, where the number of matches per team is small, it is convenient to consider the classical adjustment to contingency tables that consists here in adding one imaginary concordant pair and one imaginary discordant pair to the counts for each of the $p$ teams.
-The corresponding small-sample adjusted estimator of $\tau$ is then
+In sparse datasets with only a modest number of comparisons per item, it is helpful to consider making a small-sample adjustment along the lines of the classical `rule of succession' of \citet{Laplace:14}.
+In the present context such an adjustment adds one imaginary concordant couple and one imaginary discordant couple per item, and the corresponding small-sample adjusted estimator of $\tau$ is